Can I Drive People to the Polls or Carpool?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Turnout peaked in the 1876 presidential race with 82.6% of eligible voters heading to the polls, but since 1980, presidential elections have averaged a 56.66% turnout rate.
-And while it's true that many people simply choose not to vote, there are others who cannot get from their homes to their local polling places.
+American voter turnout peaked in the 1876 presidential race with 82.6% of eligible voters heading to the polls, but since 1980, presidential elections have averaged a 56.66% turnout rate.
+And while it's true that many people choose not to vote, others can't get from their homes to their local polling places to vote in person.
+While these statistics cover federal elections, voter turnout is critical during all phases of an election cycle, including the following:

 Of those who didn't vote in 2016, 3% reported transportation problems as the reason they sat the election out.
-The percentages were much higher for voters between 18 and 29 years old.
-Those transportation issues can come in many forms:
+These transportation issues can come in many forms:

-- Physical disability, making driving or even walking to a polling place impossible
+- Physical disability, making driving or even walking to the polling location impossible

 - Lack of public transportation, especially in rural and poor areas